Blatko1/awesome-msdf/README.md

 **Remember to** generate a texture atlas with [msdf-atlas-gen](https://github.com/Chlumsky/msdf-atlas-gen) utility and **not to** generate every character texture separately, as shown in this showcase.
 The utility can also output an *arfont* file containing all character atlas positions, kerning info, spaces between characters and more.

-## Shaders and the output in *real-time*
+## Shaders, tips and *real-time* output

-> Read through the README in the [shaders](./shaders) folder for more detailed shader explanations.
+> Read through the README in the [shaders](./shaders) folder for more detailed shader explanations and a few tips.

 To see how the shaders work in real-time, you can download the [**SHADERed**](https://github.com/dfranx/SHADERed/releases) desktop application, open the ***'.sprj'*** file from the repo with the *SHADERed app* and see the output on the canvas.
 Learn more about *SHADERed* on their official [Tutorial website](https://shadered.org/docs/tutorials.html) or by watching [Youtube tutorials](https://www.youtube.com/playlist?list=PLK0EO-cKorzRAEfwHoJFiIldiyiyDR3-2).

-## Content

-In the shaders, you can find examples of:

-- basic text rendering in 3D space with quality preservation while being *magnified*, *minified* or *rotated*,
-- modifying text thickness,
-- adding one or more colored outlines with custom thickness,
-- applying softness to the body or the outline,
-- custom colored drop shadow,
-- gamma correction

 ## Basic MSDF usage